cristibalan/braid/development.md

 Sorbet annotations take the form of references to functions and constants defined by the `sorbet-runtime` gem.
-In addition to being recognized by the static checker, these annotations are evaluated at runtime to raise an error if a value does not have the claimed type.
-The runtime checks are helpful for catching inconsistencies between the code and the annotations, so we enable them for the test suite.
+In addition to being recognized by the static checker, these annotations are executed at runtime and run code in `sorbet-runtime` that checks that each value has the claimed type and raises an error if not.
+The runtime checks are helpful for catching inconsistencies between the code and the annotations, so we enable them by default for the test suite.
 However, we currently don't want them during normal use of Braid by end users because of the risk of an incorrect annotation breaking previously working functionality that isn't covered by the test suite, as well as potential performance and compatibility concerns.
-So by default, Braid uses a simple fake implementation of `sorbet-runtime` (in `lib/braid/sorbet/fake_runtime.rb`) that performs no checks.
-We may enable the runtime checks by default in the future if the performance and compatibility concerns are addressed and we become confident enough in the correctness of our annotations that we think the benefit of catching problems sooner (before they lead to unexpected behavior) outweighs the risk of breaking otherwise working functionality.
+So by default, Braid uses a "fake" Sorbet runtime (in `lib/braid/sorbet/fake_runtime.rb`) that implements only the `sorbet-runtime` APIs that Braid uses in a simple way with no runtime type checks.
+We may switch to the real Sorbet runtime in the future if the performance and compatibility concerns are addressed and we become confident enough in the correctness of our annotations that we think the benefit of catching problems sooner (before they lead to unexpected behavior) outweighs the risk of breaking otherwise working functionality.
+Since Braid only loads `sorbet-runtime` during development, it is declared as a development dependency rather than a normal dependency.

-The environment variable `BRAID_USE_SORBET_RUNTIME=1` tells Braid to use the real `sorbet-runtime` with runtime type checks.
-The test suite sets it by default, and you can also set it when running Braid manually during development.
-If you need to temporarily run the test suite without runtime type checks to facilitate some kind of debugging, you can set `BRAID_USE_SORBET_RUNTIME=0`.
+The environment variable `BRAID_USE_SORBET_RUNTIME=1` tells Braid to use the real Sorbet runtime with runtime type checks.
+The test suite sets it by default, which is typically what you want during development to catch incorrect annotations.
+However, as part of the final validation of a change, it's important to run the test suite with `BRAID_USE_SORBET_RUNTIME=0` to detect if Braid has been changed to use an additional API of the real Sorbet runtime that isn't yet implemented in the fake one, since that would otherwise cause Braid to fail during use by end users.
+You can also run the test suite with `BRAID_USE_SORBET_RUNTIME=0` during development to temporarily bypass the runtime type checks if they are getting in the way of other testing you want to do.

-Note that since `sorbet-runtime` is declared only as a development dependency of Braid, if for some reason you want to use `BRAID_USE_SORBET_RUNTIME=1` in a context that doesn't recognize development dependencies, it's your responsibility to ensure that the correct version of `sorbet-runtime` is on the load path.
+When you run Braid directly rather than via the test suite, the default is `BRAID_USE_SORBET_RUNTIME=0` as it is for end users.
+You can set `BRAID_USE_SORBET_RUNTIME=1` to use the real Sorbet runtime and get the runtime type checks, assuming you're running Braid from a development tree via the standard Bundler setup or via another mechanism that honors the development dependency on `sorbet-runtime`.
+If you run Braid with `BRAID_USE_SORBET_RUNTIME=1` via a mechanism that does not honor development dependencies (e.g., from a released gem), it's your responsibility to ensure that the correct version of `sorbet-runtime` is on the load path, otherwise Braid will most likely fail.

 The Sorbet static analyzer (`sorbet-static`) is only available for [certain operating